kawaho/XGBoost-for-HtoEMu/README.md

 # XGBoost-for-HtoEMu
 XGBoost for H->E+Mu search
-Use getEx.sh to get root2csv that converts root to csv format used as input to XBGoost Train with the training Notebook
+Use getEx.sh to get root2csv that converts root to csv format used as input to XBGoost\
+Train and see instructions within the training Notebook